 - If a Tornado Warning has been issued for the area we will notify staff and students via the intercom (if possible).
-If we cannot use the intercom, we will use an air horn sounded in the main stairwell. - Once you have heard this warning, move your students to your designated safety area.
+If we cannot use the intercom, we will use an air horn sounded in the main stairwell. - Once you have heard this warning, students should follow their teacher to the designated safety area.
 These areas should be designated on an emergency card, clearly posted in the classroom.
 WE LINE UP AGAINST LOCKERS IN THE HALL AND DUCK AND COVER. - Most classrooms are dangerous because of the large windows.
-If you are unable to move out of the classroom, move students as far away from areas as possible.
-If there are desks or tables, use them to screen your students. - Restrooms may be suitable for cover provided that there are no large windows. - If you know of someone who has not heard the alarm (PE classes outside, rooms with faulty intercoms) warn them and pull them to safety. - Take attendance regularly. - Assist those who are restricted in movement - Do not move outside until you have been given instructions that it is safe to do so. - During the Drill we will ask that students assume a safe position for a brief time; teachers should observe students and ask them to adjust their position as necessary.
+If you are unable to move out of the classroom, move as far away from glass areas as possible.
+If there are desks or tables, use them to screen yourself.

+- Restrooms may be suitable for cover provided that there are no large windows. - If you know of someone who has not heard the alarm (PE classes outside, rooms with faulty intercoms) warn them and pull them to safety. - Assist those who are restricted in movement - Do not move outside until you have been given instructions that it is safe to do so. - During the Drill we will ask that students assume a safe position for a brief time; teachers should observe students and ask them to adjust their position as necessary.